Ada-Developers-Academy/core-unit-1/intro-to-git/activity-git-history.md

 ## Part 1

-Each group member will describe the steps to create a specific commit, and diagram what Git "looks like" at each step.
+In part 1, each group member will describe the steps to create a specific commit, and diagram what Git "looks like" at each step.

 Each member will pick one of the commits in the Setup section.
 These specific commits already have these details:
 - The number and names of files that contain changes